mpa139/allanlab/_pages/aboutwebsite.md

 # Make your own Jekyll website for your academic research group

-This website is powered by [Jekyll](https://jekyllrb.com) and some Bootstrap, Bootwatch.
+This website is powered by [Jekyll](https://jekyllrb.com) and some [Bootstrap](www.getbootstrap.com), [Bootswatch](www.bootswatch.com).
 We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.

 All pages are written in markdown for easy editing, and [Jekyll](https://jekyllrb.com) uses Liquid for the data-driven pages.
 The publicaion list, news items, and group members are stored as *.yml* data sheets (plain text) in the _data folder, so that one can update the website easily.
 The pages are in the _pages folder.
 Updating and maintaining is easy using github (not worldpress-easy, but there are other advantages (see e.g. [this](https://www.taniarascia.com/make-a-static-website-with-jekyll/), or [this](http://www.webdesignerdepot.com/2015/11/jekyll-against-the-rest-of-the-world/)).